-It is seen in Figure 25 that the agreement between the present calculation and those reported by other authors are also in very good agreement.
-For instance, the discrepancies cannot be noticed in the scale of the figures and the lines thicknesses.
+Figure 25 shows that the agreement between the present calculation and those reported by other authors are also in very good agreement.
+For instance, the discrepancies cannot be noticed in the scale of the figures and the thickness of the lines.

-Sphere approaching to a wall
+Sphere approaching a wall